-Masculinities: Liberation through Photography Barbican Art Gallery, London, UK 20 February - 17 May 2020 Media View: Wednesday 19 February 2020, 10am - 1pm #Masculinities @barbicancentre Lead Sponsor: Calvin Klein
+Masculinities: Liberation through Photography Barbican Art Gallery, London, UK Run extended 13 July - 23 August 2020 #Masculinities @barbicancentre

-This exhibition was made possible with a Jonathan Ruffer Curatorial Research Grant from Art Fund.
+Lead Sponsor: CALVIN KLEIN This exhibition was made possible through support from the Embassy of the Kingdom of the Netherlands and a Jonathan Ruffer Curatorial Research Grant from Art Fund.

-Masculinities: Liberation through Photography is a major group exhibition that explores how masculinity is experienced, performed, coded and socially constructed as expressed and documented through photography and film from the 1960s to the present day.
+Barbican Art Gallery reopens Masculinities: Liberation through Photography, a major group exhibition that explores how masculinity is experienced, performed, coded and socially constructed as expressed and documented through photography and film from the 1960s to the present day.